Dr. Dmitri Bershadskyy

 Society for Consumer Research ("Artificial Intelligence - Between Phantasy and Practice"); Zeppelin University ("Lying and Lie Detection"); University of Applied Sciences Magdeburg ("Motivation in Sports"); Various Science Slams; Various presentations at "Long Night of the Sciences" and "Science Festival".

-Based on our interdisciplinary research with software engineers and psychologist (https://doi.org/10.1007/s10664-024-10517-w ), we've made to the guidelines on standards in software engineering experiments: https://www2.sigsoft.org/EmpiricalStandards/docs/standards?standard=Experiments#.
-One requests integrated and four pending.
+Based on our interdisciplinary research with software engineers and psychologist we contributed to the official guidelines on standards in software engineering experiments: https://www2.sigsoft.org/EmpiricalStandards/docs/standards?standard=Experiments#.
+Three requests integrated and two pending.

 Our paper on financial incentives in software engineering got published at PeerJ Computer Science (https://doi.org/10.7717/peerj-cs.2650).
 It is a pre-registered report which includes the first-time ever application of experimental economics methods to empirical software engineering.